top of page

 A Silent Struggle of Souls: What Is Marital Conflict?

-A successful partnership, the Prophet ﷺ teaches, is not about dominance, control, or ego.
-Sometimes, male pride in the desire to always be right, or a wife’s ungratefulness, can quietly create distance in a relationship.
+A successful partnership, the Prophet ﷺ teaches, isn’t about dominance, control, or ego.
+Male pride or a wife’s ungratefulness can quietly create distance.

 (Sahih al‑Bukhari 5200)